jakeletkemann/ASHENFoam/README.md

 ablationType takes a string "surfaceReactionPark" or "surfaceReactionACA."
 If none of these strings are present, no ablation model will be used.

 - surfaceReactionPark utilises Park's phenomonological model of surface chemistry.
 - surfaceReactionACA utilises the ACA model of finite-rate surface chemistry.

+Both of these models will calculate the mass fractions of each species included in your chemistry file (as determined in thermophysicalProperties) on the surface and the surface flux.
+Fluxes of each species on the surface will be recorded as _ablationFlux_ and the total blowing rate will be recorded as _mass_flux_ablation_.

 For ablation to be implemented properly, mass fraction entries and U in the 0 folder **must** have wall boundary conditions of fixedValue.
 If another boundary condition is selected, ablation calculations will be overwritten.